dafny-lang/rfcs/0005-ordered-quantification.md

 }
 ```

-It is even possible to attach this ghost state directly to the sequence with a helper function:
+It is even possible to attach this ghost state directly to sequences with a helper function:

 ```dafny
 foreach xAndXs <- WithPrefixes(c) {